fyrkat/zfsroot/README.md

 Another option would be `formKC`, which would make filenames that are logically identical are identical.
 For example, under `formKC`, `Office` and `Oﬃce` are identical, while under `formD` they are not.

+Windows is case insensitive, while most \*NIX systems are case sensitive.
+Choose the case sensitivity settings that you think most users will benefit from, although you can favour FreeBSD/Linux if you are unsure, because Samba will take care of Windows' case insensitivity anyway.

+Generally, it makes sense to combine `formKC` with `insensitive`, or `formD` with `sensitive`.

 The volume containing the home directories for AD users doesn't need to be mounted, hence the `-o canmount=off`.
 It is not inheritable, so the actual home